GoatSevens/Revenge-360-Textures-to-PS2/README.md

 >
 > Only tested on SLUS-21242
 >
-> Download:
-> * Clone the repository by clicking "Code" then "Download ZIP"
->
 > Installation:
 > * Simply drag and drop the "replacements" folder to PCSX2\textures\SLUS-21242
 > * Set "Load Textures" to "On" under the "Texture Replacement" tab.